 Euphoria.
 I need them.

 Not all kids go straight for the sugar.
-I craved sprouts.
+I craved SPROUTS.

-I ate the whole box.
+… and I ate the whole box.

 While living in the Bay Area in my early twenties, frequenting the Farmer’s Market on the Embarcadero, a friend and I tried wheatgrass for the first time.
 “It’s like drinking a lawn,” she noted.